• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • a hyperdense sign may be false-positive; additional signs are required for diagnosis

-• a false-positive finding in polyglobulia
+• a false-positive finding in cases of polyglobulia

-• typical values with CVT are of > 70 HU The right sigmoid and transverse sinus thrombosis - hyperdense sign with 80HU Thrombosis of the right transverse sinus (maximum density 83 HU) [Black, 2011]
+• typical values with CVT are > 70 HU The right sigmoid and transverse sinus thrombosis - hyperdense sign with 80HU Thrombosis of the right transverse sinus (maximum density 83 HU) [Black, 2011]

 • a CT scan may detect associated inflammatory changes (such as otitis, mastoiditis, sinusitis)